bridgethaney/Airport_Control_Map/README.md

 ### Introduction

 This choropleth map displays over 950 airports across the United States.
-They are scattered across the continental United States, .
+They are scattered throughout all 50 states, as well as the United States territory of Puerto Rico.

 ### How to Use and Read the Map